lbl-srg/obc/specification/source/cdl.rst

    Depending on the ``metadataLanguage`` (``"<metadataLanguageName> <version> <format>"``), the ``metadata`` can be represented in multiple formats.
-For example, ``text/turtle`` and ``application/ld+json`` are a couple of formats to represent the ``metadata`` of web ontology languages such as Brick and ASHRAE 223p.
+For example, ``text/turtle`` and ``application/ld+json`` are a couple of formats to represent the ``metadata`` of web ontology languages such as Brick and ASHRAE S223p.
 Project-Haystack ``metadata`` can also be represented in multiple formats such as ``text/zinc``, ``text/turtle`` and ``application/ld+json``.

-Semantic information in the class definition annotations shall also be used to define class level information about the metadata languages.
+Semantic information in the class definition annotations shall optionally be used to define class level information about the metadata languages.
 These include, but are not restricted to, namespace definitions (namespaces in ontologies provide a means to unambiguously interpret identifiers and make the rest of the ontology presentation more readable) and prefixes